jacobcantwell/deepracer_api/README.md

 After installation, you need to set some environmental variables for the project.

-* Create a `config.yaml` file in the root directory of your project.
+* Create a new `.env` file in the root directory of your project.
 * Add a **LOCAL_IP** value for the local IP address of the car.
 * Add a **DEEPRACER_PASSWORD** value the DeepRacer UI password.